rocca23/koin-module-processor/README.md

 ### Avoid conflicts in multi-module projects
-To avoid ambiguity and class-loading conflicts in case you want to use KMP in multiple project modules, you can specify a prefix to be used in the generated names by passing an argument named `"kmp.module"` to the annotation processor in your build.gradle.kts:
+To avoid ambiguity and class-loading conflicts in case you want to use KMP in multiple project modules, you can specify a prefix to be used in the generated names by passing an argument named `"kmp.prefix"` to the annotation processor in your build.gradle.kts:
 ```kotlin
 kapt {